 In years one to three of the MSci Chemistry degree, modules will run simultaneously and will be taught via a mix of lectures, tutorials, workshops and laboratory based practical classes.
 In year four, you will study certain modules in short blocks where intense learning is required, whereas other modules are studied throughout the academic year.
 Self directed study plays a part in all modules, and is supported by the University’s virtual learning environment.

-In year four, modules are taught through the block-mode approach, meaning study is more intensive, and is focussed upon one module at one time.
-The research project is usually taken over the summer in year four.
+In year four, modules are taught through the block-mode approach, meaning study is more intensive, and is focused upon one module at one time.
+The research project is usually taken over the spring term in year four.

 Assessments will include a variety of practical reports, essays, oral presentations and examinations.
 Most modules are assessed continuously throughout the year, and by an end of year examination.